 The Company classifies its investments in accordance with the requirements of the 1940 Act.
 Under the 1940 Act, "Control Investments" are defined as investments in companies in which the Company owns more than 25% of the voting securities or maintains greater than 50% of the board representation.
 Under the 1940 Act, "Affiliated Investments" are defined as those non-control investments in companies in which the Company owns between 5% and 25% of the voting securities.
 Under the 1940 Act, "Non-affiliated Investments" are defined as investments that are neither Control Investments nor Affiliated Investments.
-As of March 31, 2017, the Company had control investments in Rockfish Seafood Grill, Inc., Rockfish Holdings, LLC, Integrated Medical Partners, LLC, and PCC SBH Sub, Inc. and affiliated investments in Rockfish Seafood Grill, Inc., Rockfish Holdings, LLC, as defined under the 1940 Act.
-As of December 31, 2016, the Company had control investments in Spencer Enterprises Holdings, LLC, as defined under the 1940 Act.
-As of December 31, 2016, the Company had control investments in Spencer Enterprises Holdings, LLC, as defined under the 1940 Act.
+As of September 30, 2017, the Company had control investments in Advantis Certified Staffing Solutions, Inc. Rockfish Seafood Grill, Inc., Rockfish Holdings, LLC, Integrated Medical Partners, LLC, and PCC SBH Sub, Inc., as defined under the 1940 Act.
+As of December 31, 2016, the Company had control investments in Rockfish Seafood Grill, Inc., Rockfish Holdings, LLC, and Integrated Medical Partners, LLC and affiliated investments in Spencer Enterprises Holdings, LLC, as defined under the 1940 Act